Ali Noorani: Biography

+From 2008 to 2022, Noorani was the President and CEO of the National Immigration Forum, a Washington, D.C.- based immigration policy organization.
+Noorani led the Forum through a transition process to broaden its focus on unlikely allies and creative alliance building toward a better for future for immigrants and America.
+The National Immigration Forum has accreditation from the Better Business Bureau and a four-star rating from Charity Navigator.

 Professional activities

 Noorani is a frequent voice on immigration policy and politics, and he has appeared on Fox News, CNN, MSNBC, NBC News, ABC News, and various radio and local news programs.
 He has been quoted in newspapers including the Wall Street Journal, New York Times and USA Today, and he speaks regularly on immigration at conferences and college campuses.

-Noorani has led the Forum through a transition process to broaden its focus on unlikely allies and creative alliance building toward a better for future for immigrants and America.
-The National Immigration Forum has accreditation from the Better Business Bureau and a four-star rating from Charity Navigator.

 Film

 Noorani was featured in the 2009 documentary Papers – the movie.
 Papers is the story of undocumented youth and the challenges they face as they turn 18 without legal status.

 He also appeared in Story 12 of How Democracy Works Now, a 12-part documentary film series that examines the American political system through the lens of immigration reform from 2001 to 2007.
 The series was directed and produced by award-winning filmmaking team Shari Robertson and Michael Camerini.
 A cut of the film premiered on HBO in March 2010, under the title The Senator's Bargain.